 The third indicator that I wanted to talk about is that sense of advocacy which means having a sense that you are doing an important job and you are good at it.
 Essentially, the longer you do this job the smarter you are.
 If you are losing that and think like “the longer I do this job the more stuck I am” that is another sign that burnout is becoming a risk.
 The risk of burnout is increasing at that point.

 Those are the key dimensions.
 Burnout is these subjective qualities of energy involvement and sense of advocacy and monitoring those particular feelings that seeing how they are impressing themselves in a day to day basis.
 It doesn’t have to be a crisis with all three of those but they do tend to move together after a while.
 Any of those is something worth attending to and think about possible adjustments.

 Agnes Uhereczky: What did you find in your research in terms of the links between burnout and work engagement?
-What are the levers of work engagement employers and workplaces can start to focus on?
+What are the levers of work engagement of employers and workplaces can start to focus on?

-Michael Leiter: In the larger context, and earlier in my career, what we were looking at were issues such as energy, involvement, advocacy.
+Michael Leiter: On the larger context, and earlier in my career, what we were looking at is issues such as energy, involvement, advocacy.
 Those are fundamental qualities.
-I like the idea that you have some core constructs, and the way they sort of mix and match in various ways defines some distinct sort of profiles with how people interact with work.
+I like the idea that you have some core constructs, and the way they sort of mix in mismatch and match in various ways defines some distinct sort of profiles with how people interact with work.
 The same way I look at engagement.
 I like building these profiles of how people experience their work life.
 Are those some very fundamental core dimensions or rather just having one distinct world like engagement and a whole other disconnected world that is called burnout.